-This page aims to help you make Magic playtest cards that look good and are easily identifiable by opponents during games of Old School.
+You can print the fan art posted here to make Magic playtest cards and tokens that look good and are easily identifiable by opponents during games of Old School.

-All of our playtest card images so far come from Eric Fletcher, an enthusiast of Magic card art, Old School, and Johnny Cash.
+The majority of our art comes from Eric Fletcher, an enthusiast of Magic art, Old School, and Johnny Cash.
 Eric is a husband and father of two from Idaho who would play Reanimator more if it was any good.
-You can follow Eric and his art on Twitter here.
+Follow Eric on Twitter here.

 Old School Magic cards are absurdly expensive these days.
 Playtest cards are a fantastic alternative for use in casual games and at community-organized, non-DCI-sanctioned events.
 We hope the images here will make it easier for players to create their own playtest cards.